Bonine Side Effects

-Some of the side effects that can occur with meclizine may not need medical attention.
-As your body adjusts to the medicine during treatment these side effects may go away.
-Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
-If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:Rare
+Some side effects of meclizine may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 - Blurred vision

 Incidence not known

 Applies to meclizine: compounding powder, oral tablet, oral tablet chewable

 Frequency not reported: Dry mouth, vomiting[Ref]